kkrismer/seqgra/README.md

-                        generated data, trained model, and model evaluation -p, --print           if this flag is set, data definition, model definition, and model summary are printed -r, --remove          if this flag is set, previously stored data for this grammar - model combination will be removed prior to the analysis run.
+                        generated data, trained model, and model evaluation -p, --print           if this flag is set, data definition, model definition, and model summary are printed -s, --silent          if this flag is set, only warnings and errors are printed
+  -r, --remove          if this flag is set, previously stored data for this
+                        grammar - model combination will be removed prior to the analysis run.
 This includes the folders